 3. Personal statement outlining career objective(s), the reason(s) for selecting Marist's MA in Museum Studies program, and your personal and professional expectations from the program

-3. Three letters of recommendation (one must be from an academic professional.
+4. Three letters of recommendation (one must be from an academic professional.
 If pursuing an assistantship position, one must be from an employment supervisor)

 - You must supply the names and email addresses for each recommender in GradCAS in order to submit your application

 5. Optional writing sample (preferably a prior undergraduate/graduate academic paper)